zense/IIITB-StudentKit/docs/placestovisit.md

 ![](images/media/image13.jpeg)

-**What is the mission of human life?** The mission of human life is to end the miseries of material existence and attain a blissful life.
+**What is the mission of human life :P ?** The mission of human life is to end the miseries of material existence and attain a blissful life.
 We are constantly searching after happiness, but we often fail in our pursuit.
 We may get a glimpse of happiness, but it does not last